meshery/meshery/docs/_adapters/tanzu-sm.md

 ### Sample Application

-The Meshery adapter for {{ page.name }} includes some sample applications operations.
+The Meshery Adapter for {{ page.name }} includes some sample applications operations.
 Meshery can be used to deploy any of these sample applications.

 - [BookInfo](https://github.com/layer5io/istio-service-mesh-workshop/blob/master/lab-2/README.md#what-is-the-bookinfo-application)
     - This application is a polyglot composition of microservices are written in different languages and sample BookInfo application displays information about a book, similar to a single catalog entry of an online book store.